mdbootstrap/TW-Elements/README.md

 When set to false, when clicking on a rail, the click event will be allowed to propagate.
 **Default: true**

+### useSelectionScroll
+When set to true, you can scroll the container by selecting text and move the cursor.
+**Default: false**

 ## Events

 perfect-scrollbar dispatches custom events.